Vines & vistas…Bulgaria’s Melnik wine region

 Above all, what struck me most about Bulgaria was the people and their quiet patriotism.
 This modest and friendly part of the world is relatively unchartered by tourists yet has so much to offer, from vines to vistas.
 Luxury is handled with an unparalleled homeliness and residents readily share their favourite parts of their country with you.
 While the likes of Italy and Spain have the well-trodden security of hotspot destinations, Bulgaria offers something different in the way of charm.
 It is unapologetically rugged and an all-round delight.

-Cox & Kings arranges both group and private, tailor-made tours to Bulgaria.
-For further information, please either visit our website, call one of our specialist travel consultants or complete our tailor-made request form and one of our experts will get back to you to help you plan an itinerary.
+Experience the lesser-known delights of Bulgaria on Cox & Kings’ group tour Ancient & Modern Bulgaria or opt for our luxury, private Vineyards of Zornitza tour with a 5-night stay at this sumptuous Relais & Chateaux property.
+For further information, call one of our specialist travel consultants or complete our tailor-made request form and one of our experts will get back to you to help you plan an itinerary.